 First off, while a focus on treble is good for gaming, it doesn't do music any favors.
 While vocals came through clearly enough, bass was almost nonexistent, particularly in punk and classical pieces, where it's arguably needed most.
 The sound scape felt flat and unbalanced, making music feel a little lifeless.
 The Kraken X will work in a pinch — music doesn't sound fuzzy or far away, like it does on a lot of comparable headsets — but it's not great.

 Razer Kraken X review: Verdict

 The Kraken X is hardly perfect, due to its unimpressive music performance and unremovable mic.
 But for $50, it's an extremely solid headset, providing good in-game sound and a comfortable fit for hours on end.
 Its design is attractive and much more restrained than some of Razer's other audio peripherals.

 For around the same price, the Roccat Renga Boost is a little better all around and the Corsair HS50 ($50) is at least worth a look.
-Otherwise, the Kraken X is one of the better gaming headsets in the $50 region — and hopefully, a sign that the category can improve even more in the future.
+Otherwise, the Kraken X is one of the better gaming headsets in the $50 region, and a member of the best Xbox Series X headsets club.
+Hopefully, it's also a sign that the category can improve even more in the future.